pointOfive/Haining-Tan/README.md

 # Haining-Tan
 A U of T Readings Course

 Hello Haining!

-Nothing here yet; but, we'll slowly get this into shape over the course of a year!
+We'll make a landing page that makes more sense as we progress, but for now, here's your (first question)[BayesImportanceSampling.ipynb]!